A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Take Your Annotations to the Next Level

 \subsection{Summary}

-This section highlights practical strategies for optimizing annotation efficiency, performance, and reproducibility.
-Caching and batch processing can substantially reduce computational cost, while careful hyperparameter tuning and consistency prompting improve reliability.
-Transparent documentation and version control ensure that annotations remain verifiable and reusable.
+This section highlights practical strategies for improving annotation efficiency, performance, and reproducibility.
+Caching and batch processing can substantially reduce computational costs, while careful hyperparameter tuning and consistency prompting can improve annotation quality.
+Transparent documentation and version control help ensure that annotations remain verifiable and reusable.
+Local deployment provides greater control, including stronger reproducibility and adherence to governance policies.
 Finally, avoiding contamination and leakage safeguards the integrity of both model evaluation and scientific inference.